taodong/ng-maven-plugin/README.md

 * skipTests: a shared flag with maven tests.
 Default is false.
 * skipNgTests: whether to skip front end tests.
 Default is false.
 * runE2e: whether to run front end E2E tests.
 Default is true.
-* timeout: shell time out in seconds.
-Default is 30 seconds.
+* timeout: shell time out in minutes.
+Default is 10 minutes.
 You might want to increase it if your front end has many tests.
 It also can be used to force close testing Browsers.

 ### ng-cli-clean
 Clean front end files.
 It will remove all files under ${sourceDir}/dist folder and ${distDir} folder.
 Default phase is set to clean.
 A sample usage is: